 Exposure to social risks associated with demographic, labour income, access to basic services and education is material, because the region is responsible for healthcare and social care services, while education is an important cultural topic (bilingualism).
 However, those risks are well managed with the regional healthcare sector being structurally balanced and social pressures being fairly limited.
+We view the coronavirus pandemic as a social risk under our framework, given the substantial implications for public health and safety.
 In addition, Valle d'Aosta displays an unemployment rate below the national average.